alisonmonteiro/dsnapp/README.md

 ## Getting Started

-First, create a Supabase account and start a new project.
+1. Create a Supabase account and start a new project.
 After that, create a new table using [this](https://github.com/alisonmonteiro/dsnapp/blob/main/src/scripts/tables.sql) script.

-Secondly, create an `.env` file based on the `.env.example` provided in this repository.
+2. Create an `.env` file based on the `.env.example` provided in this repository.

 ```
 cp .env.example .env
 ```

-Last but not least, run the development server:
+3. Run the development server:

 ```bash
 npm run dev